adaptlearning/adapt-contrib-trickle/README.md

 ## Settings Overview

-**Trickle** may be configured on two levels: article (*articles.json*) and block (*blocks.json*).
+- **Trickle** may be configured on two levels: article (*articles.json*) and block (*blocks.json*).
 The **_onChildren** attribute determines whether the configuration applies only to the article or to the article's blocks.
 Attributes set in a child block override those set by its parent article.
+- The default value of **_completionAttribute** may be overridden on _config.json_.
-The attributes listed below are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-trickle/blob/master/example.json). _(**Trickle** may also be added to_ course.json _as a simple switch to enable/disable **Trickle** during development.
-Its attributes will not be inherited by its child elements.)_ Visit the [**Trickle** wiki](https://github.com/adaptlearning/adapt-contrib-trickle/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).
+- _**Trickle** may also be added to_ course.json _as a simple switch to enable/disable **Trickle** during development.
+Its attributes will not be inherited by its child elements._

+The attributes listed below are properly formatted as JSON in [*example.json*](https://github.com/adaptlearning/adapt-contrib-trickle/blob/master/example.json).
+Visit the [**Trickle** wiki](https://github.com/adaptlearning/adapt-contrib-trickle/wiki) for more information about how they appear in the [authoring tool](https://github.com/adaptlearning/adapt_authoring/wiki).

 ### Attributes